lirantal/slides-typescript-security/slides-25m.md

 <v-click>

-- 👎 Con: you need to remember adding these type guards all the time
+- 👎 need to remember adding these type guards all the time
-- 👎 Con: your codebase might feel more "dirty" with all these type checks
+- 👎 codebase might feel more "dirty" with all these type checks
-- 👎 Con: not all type guards are created equal (e.g: typeof `null` is `object` 😅)
+- 👎 not all type guards are created equal (e.g: typeof `null` is `object` 😅)

 </v-click>